lucaznch/OC/p2/report.md

     <br>

-    - Determine the block size adopted in this cache.
+    - **Determine the block size adopted in this cache**.
 Justify your answer.
         - TODO
+        - cache block size = 64

     <br>

-    - Characterize the associativity set size adopted in this cache.
+    - **Characterize the associativity set size adopted in this cache**.
 Justify your answer.
+        - TODO
         - associativity = 8
-        - TODO

 <br>
 <br>